emmapapaioan/JokerApp/README.md

 ### **3. View Statistics**

-If user selects the Show statistics button, the statistics of drawn numbers (frequency of occurrence of numbers, frequency of occurrence of joker numbers, average winnings per category) in a given date range from the api call https://api.opap.gr/games/v1.0/5104/statistics.
-Then the user is the one who can choose to display statistical data either drawn from the api or from the database in a date range that the user wants.
+When the "Show Statistics" button is selected, users can view statistics on drawn numbers, including the frequency of occurrence of numbers and joker numbers, as well as average winnings per category, from the API call https://api.opap.gr/games/v1.0/5104/statistics.
+Users can choose to display these statistics from either the API or a database for a selected date range.

-Then the user has the possibility, if one wants, to print the projection table in pdf.
+Additionally, users have the option to print the projection table in PDF format.

-Also on this screen the user can press the View statistical data in graphical form button which takes the user to a screen where can choose which data are wanted to be produced in a graph.
-Frequency of occurrence of numbers, frequency of occurrence of joker numbers and average winnings per category.
-User also has the ability to select dates from which data will be extracted from the database.
+On the same screen, users can press the "View Statistical Data in Graphical Form" button, which navigates to a screen where they can select data to be graphically represented, such as the frequency of numbers and joker numbers and average winnings per category.
+Users can also select the date range from which data will be extracted from the database.
 </details>

 ### **4. Exit**